Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories: Introduction

 the difference between the two decay times, which can be either positive or negative.
 This difference is measured from the spatial separation of the two decay positions using the known boost.

-In this paper, we present a novel method to measure time-dependent \cp-violating asymmetries at $B$-factories for decays in which $\deltat$ is not available because the $\BCP$ decay position is not reconstructed reconstructed.
-This limitation arises when the final state includes only neutral particles such as photons or $K_L^0$ mesons as in $\Bz \to \piz\piz$, $\Bz \to \KL \piz(\piz)$, $\Bz \to \KL\KL(\KL)$, or the yet-unobserved $\Bz \to \gamma\gamma$ decays.
+In this paper, we present a method to measure time-dependent \cp-violating asymmetries at $B$~factories for decays in which $\deltat$ is not available because the $\BCP$ decay position is not reconstructed.
+This limitation arises when the final state includes only neutral particles such as photons or $K^0$ mesons as in $\Bz \to \piz\piz$, $\Bz \to K^0 \piz(\piz)$, $\Bz \to K^0 \Kzb(K^0)$, or the yet-unobserved $\Bz \to \gamma\gamma$ decays.
+Similar ideas have been explored in the past~\cite{Foland:1999wq}.

-In decays involving neutral pions, the $\piz$ is typically reconstructed via $\piz \to \gamma\gamma$, which provides no vertex information with sufficient precision for these measurements.
+In $\Bz$ decays involving neutral pions, the $\piz$ is typically reconstructed via $\piz \to \gamma\gamma$, which provides no vertex information.
 Processes like $\piz \to \epem \gamma$, whether from Dalitz decays or photon conversions, enable signal-vertex reconstruction, but their low branching fractions, $\mathcal{O}(10^{-2})$, make measurements of time-dependent \cp violation feasible only with extremely large data samples.
+In $\Bz$ decays involving neutral kaons, no $\KL$ decays and only the fraction of $\KS \to \pi^+\pi^-$ decays that occur in the inner volume of silicon-vertex detectors provides precise signal-vertex information.
+In $\Bz$ decays into photons, only conversions can be used, resulting in severe sample-size limitations.

-Our approach overcomes this limitation, enabling sensitive measurement of time-dependent \cp violation in samples that are already available.
+Our approach overcomes these limitations, enabling sensitive measurement of time-dependent \cp violation in samples that are already available.
 The approach relies solely on determining $\ttag$, from the displacement between the $\Btag$ production and decay points, in analogy with decay-time reconstruction in hadron collisions.
-However, it exploits the intrinsic connection of \ttag to the \BCP asymmetry due to the quantum-entangled nature of the $\Bz\Bzb$ pair characteristic of $B$-factories.
+However, it exploits the intrinsic connection of \ttag to the \BCP asymmetry due to the quantum-entangled nature of the $\Bz\Bzb$ pair characteristic of $B$~factories.

 Key to our method is the resolution of the measurement of the \Btag production and decay positions.
 The latter depends on detector design and performance and it is important because it contributes to the precision on the measurement.
 However, the former, which depends on the features of the \epem interaction region (IR), is a dominant limiting factor.
-The entire feasibility of the method is driven by the following collider-specific enablers: a small IR transverse size, a nonzero crossing angle for the beams, and a relatively modest \FourS boost.
+The entire feasibility of the method is driven by the following collider-specific enablers: a small IR transverse size, a nonzero crossing angle for the beams, and a sufficient \FourS boost.